All Episodes

 Pure and simple.

-Uh I remember one of the other stories in the stack.
+I remember one of the other stories in the stack.

 There's a story yesterday in the South Florida Sun Sentinel.

-And apparently there's some people upset that polling places are in churches.
+And apparently, there's some people upset that polling places are in churches.

-You might actually see a crucifix in there.
+Because you might actually see a crucifix in there.

 You might see a cross.